-BOND develops a participatory methodology between stakeholders (farmers, academia, policy-makers, CSOs, businesses, environmentalists, consumers, etc.) which allows them to undertake a self-analysis of attitudes, constraints and weaknesses.
-This will be the basis for developing the capacity-building tools and methods that can better respond to their needs and aspirations.
+BOND developed a participatory methodology between stakeholders (farmers, academia, policy-makers, CSOs, businesses, environmentalists, consumers, etc.) which allows them to undertake a self-analysis of attitudes, constraints and weaknesses.
+This was the basis for developing the capacity-building tools and methods that can better respond to their needs and aspirations.

 The participatory approach allows the farmer organisations to lead a process of economic and social change within their organisation and in the region or in the sector in which they operate.
 A step-wise approach is followed:

 The self-evaluation of organisational performance including the identification of technical weaknesses

 The development of a shared vision for the future

 The choice of possible solutions and the definition of strategies and action plans allowing the implementation of the shared vision

 BOND has developed a participatory methodology oriented to foster bonding and bridging processes at territorial level, and adaptable to different contexts.
 Whether there are no organised groups of farmers or there are consolidated and active groups in a territory, this methodology is useful to build or strengthen bonding processes, and to design or strengthen bridging strategies to foster, through collective action, the empowerment of farmers’ organisations.

 The participatory methodology includes different possible paths, depending on the starting point of the process (in terms of organisational level, but also in terms of the force they will drive the process in the beginning).
 It also includes some cross dimensions that must be considered in every step, and also a non-linear vision of any process.

 The following step-wise approach is proposed:

-Because the social process is much more than objectives and steps, cross-cutting issues are included in order to take care about the emotional and social dimensions of every bonding and bridging process, which are signaled in white in the next figure.
+Because the social process is much more than objectives and steps, cross-cutting issues were included in order to take care of the emotional and social dimensions of every bonding and bridging process, which are signalled in white in the next figure.